 Alcohol has for thousands of years been a vital part of human culture (whether you like it or not).
 Whisky though, a result of distillation, was discovered by monks as late as 1100-1300.

 In order to get a better understanding, I looked at the products offered by WhiskyInvestDirect, which offers crowdsourcing of casks at the same terms as the distillers themselves.
-The company is a subsidiary of Bullionvault, where I’m a registered user.
+The company is a subsidiary of Bullionvault, where I’m a registered user and owner of some small amounts of gold.
 (Just to be clear, I have no connection to WhiskyInvestDirect at all, I’m not even a registered user, but I might get a referral from Bullionvault.)

 - Do some research, and chose which whisky to invest in.

 - Wait, while the whisky matures in the cask(s).